japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

   numMaps: Int): Unit
 ----

-registerShuffle adds the input shuffle ID and the number of partitions (as a xref:scheduler:ShuffleStatus.adoc[ShuffleStatus]) to <<shuffleStatuses, shuffleStatuses>> internal registry.
+registerShuffle adds the input shuffle ID and the number of partitions (as a scheduler:ShuffleStatus.md[ShuffleStatus]) to <<shuffleStatuses, shuffleStatuses>> internal registry.

 If the shuffle ID has already been registered, registerShuffle throws an IllegalArgumentException: